filippobaroni/obsidian-tikzjax/README.md

 <img width=275 align="right" src="./imgs/screenshot.png">

+# Fork

+This fork adds options for default prefix, suffix, and preamble in TikZ codeblocks.

 # Obsidian TikZJax

 A plugin for Obsidian that lets you render LaTeX and TikZ diagrams in your notes.